 “At the start of the program, it’s more about helping the mentors and young people develop an understanding of what the program is, what it’s going to look like for them, and what the expectations are around respect, confidentiality and participation.”

 Orientation fosters a sense of safety, fun and comfort for both mentors and students.
 Boundaries, expectations and guidelines are set for a fulfilling and enjoyable mentoring experience and ensured success though the evidence based mentoring program.
-Lani, a Program Manager in South Australia explains “Our counsellors establish a good rapport with the young people, facilitating a smoother matching process”.
+Lani, a Program Manager in South Australia explains .

 What is “Jitters” and why is it so important?

-The fast-paced, ‘getting to know you’ activities allow the students to start to think about who they connect with.
-The Jitters sessions are built around having fun, but also give the Program Counsellors a chance to observe the interactions between mentors and young people.
+The fast-paced, ‘getting to know you’ activities allow the students to start to think about who they connect with most.
+The “Jitters” sessions are built around having fun, but also give the Program Counsellors a chance to observe the interactions between the mentors and mentees.
 The ‘chat circle’ format ensures students meet all the mentors in the room.
-At the end of the Jitters session the Program Counsellors privately gives the students an opportunity to share their preference of which mentor they would like to be paired with for the 23-week program.
+At the end of the “Jitters”s session the Program Counsellors privately gives the students an opportunity to share their preference of which mentor they would like to be paired with for the 20-week program.
 Letting the young people nominate their preferred mentors ensures that the program is mentee led from the get-go.

 Connections are stronger than ever